-Meditation with Mantra “GA-TE” and Mysteries Hidden in (Ancient) Art
+Meditation with Mantra GA-TE: Knowing the Mysteries Hidden in (Ancient) Art

 In his book The Mysteries of the Mayas, Samael Aun Weor has written about an interesting approach for receiving esoteric information about symbols hidden in art, sculpture, or a sacred site.
 The book speaks a lot about symbols related with spiritual awakening, found all over the ancient sacred site of Copán, Honduras.
 This ancient site of the Maya is known as one of the richest with Mayan artistic sculptures, altars, and symbolic carvings in general.